Boarding and day house for boys and girls in Years 7 and 8 and weekly boarding for St Nicholas House pupils.

 Each school day ends with supervised homework or prep between 5.00pm and 6.00pm.
 The ICT provision within the house helps pupils make the most of prep time.

-Tim Trumper and Emily Hopkin are Joint Houseparents They lead team of House Tutors, Gap students and prefects who all help oversee the day to day running of the house.
+Emily Hopkin, Houseparent, leads the team of House Tutors, Gap students and prefects who all help oversee the day to day running of the house.
 Each pupil is assigned to one of those tutors as their personal academic tutor.

 As well as the mini-Astro, there is plenty of space to spend valuable times with friends – there is table tennis as well and a comfortable common room.
 Each break time the children return to the House where they can have milkshakes, fruit and biscuits from our kitchenette.
 Year 8 pupils will be on a rota to load the dishwasher and make sure that the house is kept tidy.
 There is also a small music room which enables pupils to practice.